 We like the visual appearance of this device.
 It’s not an out-of-this-world space-age design, and it’s not boring.
 It strikes a perfect balance between style and function.

 The only reason this isn’t the absolute best router ever is its clunky, dated user interface.
 TP-Link recommends downloading a free Tether app for your smartphone, which substantially helps with basic setup but doesn’t allow much fine tweaking.
-For that, you’ll still need to use the desktop UI, which looks like a forgotten product from 1997.visit shop
+For that, you’ll still need to use the desktop UI, which looks like a forgotten product from 1997.

 We like ASUS routers.
 The Taiwanese manufacturer makes high-tech cool by cramming great features into fashion-forward futuristic cases.
 Still, we were not prepared for this product.
 The company has outdone itself with the ASUS RT-AX88U, the fastest wireless router in the world.